 After I posted my vegan red beans & rice recipe and vegan jambalaya recipe, y’all have been asking for more southern- and Cajun-inspired recipes, so my job is to deliver.
 Trust me, I understand why you want them: southern food is just so delicious, rich, and comforting.
 It can bring up great memories for many people of sharing food with family.

 Guess what?
 We can have our cake and eat it too.
 We can have all the tastiness and pizazz of southern-inspired food and still have a plant-powered plate.
 Can you think of anything better than that?
+I promise this bbq tofu bowl delivers on the southern-inspired flavor without compromises.

 Here are all the elements of this Southern BBQ Tofu Comfort Bowl: